nupurkale78/google-search-clone/README.md

 ## Author

 This clone was created by Nupur Kale.
-You can reach out to me at nupur78042@gmail.com for any questions or suggestions.

 ---